-Concrete deck Cast #1 causes a larger positive major-axis moment at the splice location than moment caused by assuming the entire concrete deck is placed at one time.
+Concrete deck Cast #1 causes a larger positive major-axis moment at the splice location than the moment caused by assuming the entire concrete deck is placed at one time.
 Therefore, for this field splice, perform the constructibility checks for the loading case of steel self-weight plus concrete deck Cast #1.
-For constructibility, the dead load factor is 1.25 according to the provisions of Article 3.4.2.
+For Strength I for constructibility, the dead load factor is 1.25 according to the provisions of Article 3.4.2.1 (Note: as mentioned previously, the special load combination for primary steel superstructure components during construction specified in Article 3.4.2.1 is not considered in this example).

 In accordance with Article C6.13.6.1.4c, longitudinal warping stresses due to cross-section distortion are to be considered when checking the slip resistance of the bolts for constructibility and at the service limit state for flange splices in horizontally curved tub-girder bridges.
 The internal cross frame spacing in the region of the splice is approximately 16.0 feet.
-An examination of the longitudinal warping stresses at the top of the tub girder for constructibility and the service limit state for this internal cross frame spacing (according to calculations similar to those illustrated for design Section G2-1) indicates that these longitudinal stresses are negligible in this case and will be ignored in calculations provided herein.
+An examination of the longitudinal warping stresses at the top and bottom of the tub girder for constructibility and at the bottom of the girder for the service limit state for this internal cross frame spacing (according to calculations similar to those illustrated for design Section G2-1) indicates that these longitudinal stresses are negligible in this case and will be ignored in calculations provided herein.